Frequently asked questions

 The Partnership works with cancer patients and survivors, whose perspectives inform the collaborative work taking place, as well as provincial and territorial cancer programs; federal organizations and agencies; national health organizations; and First Nations, Inuit and Métis organizations.

 The Partnership is funded by the federal government through Health Canada.
 Funding during the Partnership’s first mandate (2007-12) totalled $250 million; funding for the Partnership’s second mandate, from 2012-17, totals $241 million.
+In March 2016, the federal government announced ongoing funding for the Partnership

 While the Partnership receives federal funding, it operates at arm’s length from government.
-It is accountable to Health Canada through a funding agreement, and the federal government has representation on its Board of Directors.
+It is accountable to Health Canada through a contribution agreement, and the federal government has representation on its Board of Directors.

 While cancer care is a key part of each province and territory’s health programs, and Canada has many cancer charities and research organizations working to improve outcomes, the Partnership is the only organization with a national focus on the full cancer control continuum – from prevention through to palliative care.
 The benefit of an organization like the Partnership is its role in bringing together other organizations that make up Canada’s cancer community to work together on shared priorities – making progress faster and more cost-effective than if they were working separately.

 The Partnership takes a multifaceted approach to performance management that includes its performance measurement strategy, regular evaluation of progress towards its goals, and other internal mechanisms to enable an ongoing focus on outcomes.
-Developed with input from and review by key partners, notably provincial cancer agencies and programs and the Canadian Cancer Society, the organization’s performance measurement strategy identifies specific and measurable outcomes the Partnership is working to achieve, with its partners, by the end of its second mandate in 2017.
+Developed with input from and review by key partners, notably provincial cancer agencies and programs and the Canadian Cancer Society, the organization’s performance measurement strategy identifies specific and measurable outcomes the Partnership worked to achieve, with its partners, by the end of its second mandate in 2017.
 With sustained effort beyond 2017, these outcomes will translate into broader impact in support of our collective long-term cancer control goals.

 Additional mechanisms in place to evaluate the Partnership’s performance on an ongoing basis include: